2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

   * Use Azure Portal (though the steps can be later adapted for a scripted/automated deployment).
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

-## Step 1: Select or create the resource group
+## Step 1:  Select an Azure resource group
 Krossboard discovers and handles AKS clusters as a per resource group basics.
-Those clusters can be spread accross different regions and zones in that resource group.
+The clusters can be spread accross different regions and zones in that resource group.

-So let's consider that we've selected a resource group and move forward.
+So let's consider that we've selected a resource group for the deployment and move forward.

 ## Step 2: Deploy Krossboard from the Azure Marketplace
 Proceed as decribed below to create an instance of Krossboard from the Azure Marketplace: